Table of contents

 There may be areas, however, that have too steep of a learning curve to tackle on your own—legal or tax considerations, for example.
 In these cases, it’s best to seek out professionals who already have years of training and degrees in those disciplines.
 When hiring these people, be sure to do extensive research and call references to make sure you’re bringing on someone reputable.

 Find a location

 Where will you be conducting business?
 For obvious reasons, this can vary widely based on the type of business you’re running.
-If you’re a home contractor, for example, you may not even need to rent a physical office.
-But if you’re opening a salon, on the other hand, you need a space you can use for cutting hair.
+If you’re a home contractor, for example, you may not even need to rent or buy a physical office - though you may need to consider planning permission or changes to your home insurance (find out more in our guide to starting a home business)

 Choosing a physical space is one of the most challenging aspects of starting a business.
 But it’s also one of the most important and requires lots of research and planning.
 For help with this, talk with your city or borough councils, or consider bringing on a professional agent to help.

 Aside from laws, fees and regulations, you should also consider your brand image, the safety and accessibility of the neighbourhood, your proximity to any suppliers you might need to work with, and any plans for expansion.
 Talk to fellow business owners in the area and consult free government-provided data by the Office of National Statistics to help inform your decision.

 If you don’t have the capital required to start your business, you may need to seek financing.
 (Here’s where that business plan you wrote comes in handy.)
 Luckily, there are a number of avenues for securing small business financing including traditional bank loans and asking your friends and family.
 But before accepting money from any of these sources, there are some questions you need to think through.